raresportan/big-island-liberated-ts/README.md

 # big-island-liberated-ts
-A Typescript version of the "Big Island" game made for Liberated Pixel Cup
+A Typescript version of the "Big Island" game made for Liberated Pixel Cup.

+The game was originaly written in Dart by Severin Ibarluzea.

+Assets were created by Lanea Zimmerman, Daniel Eddeland, Stephen Challener, Casper Nilsson, Mark Weyer, Johannes Sjölund, Joshua Taylor and Severin Ibarluzea.

 ## How to play
 Clone this repository and: